wp-plugins/pta-member-directory/readme.txt

 1. Contact Form - Public Side

 == Changelog ==
+**Version 1.6.6**

+*	Minor code fix for undefined variable on admin side when using Gravity Forms extension.
+*   Confirmed compatibility with WordPress 4.2.1
+*   Confirmed that all URLs generated with add_query_arg were already being properly escaped, so no issues with the recently discovered XSS vulnerability with the add_query_arg function.

 **Version 1.6.5**

 *	Minor query fix to allow use of purely numerical positions or locations.